retupmoca/p6-Email-MIME/README.md

 This is a (very unfinished) port of perl 5's Email::MIME.

-TODO: base64 and quoted-printable; non-ascii header values; .create
+TODO: base64 and quoted-printable; non-ascii header values; .create; exceptions